 Fall Colors Light up Mammoth

 The trees change to bright reds, yellows and orange and become in full color when the night air says that Mammoth Mountain is chilling down for winter.
 The cooler temperatures make the trees change from green to yellow to fiery red, and when the wind begins to blow, the leaves float to the ground.
 It is a sight to behold, and a nice time to break away for a long 3 day "before holiday" getaway.
-Fishing season is still open until November 15
+Fishing season is still open until November 14

-The best places to view fall colors are in Rock Creek and Lundy Lake, but you can go just about anywhere to see them.
+The best places to view fall colors and the glistening water are Rock Creek and Lundy Lake, but you can go just about anywhere to see them.
 The Forest Service keeps a tight watch on what areas are lighting up the sky.
 We ask them where you can see the best colors each weekend as they know when they hit their peak.
 It it is always a good idea to check to see where the brightest colors can be seen.
 The best viewing of fall colors in Mammoth Lakes including the Eastern Sierra area starts in October however changing weather may delay the start.

 running from Big Pine Canyon to Walker River Canyon which would take you across the entire Easter Sierra area.
 Be sure to stop by the Welcome Center in Mammoth to pick up a guide, and speak with the forest ranger.
 They monitor the changing colors daily and know where you'll get the best viewing and the most spectacular colors.